NemoLiu1/IB-DP-ECON-HL/README.md

 - Wealfare payments such as unempliyment and housing benefits (reansfer expenditure)

 Determainants of government spending:
-- Fiscal poliy is the governemnt's ise of taxatpm tp acjoeve ecpmp,oc pnkectove omcluding exonomic growth, price stability, full emploument, and balance of payments equilibrium.
+- **Fiscal poliy** is the governemnt's ise of **taxation** tp acjoeve ecpmp,oc pnkectove omcluding exonomic growth, price stability, full emploument, and balance of payments equilibrium.
-- Governments that are unable to rise enough tax revenue to meet spending plans engage in borriwing by selling bonds in financial markets.
-The budget defircit is the amount of borrwing over one year its accumulation is the national debt.
+- Governments that are unable to rise enough tax revenue to meet spending plans engage in **borriwing** by selling bonds in financial markets.
+The **budget defircit** is the amount of borrwing over one year its accumulation is the **national debt**.
-- Political objectives will affect spending with liberal governments more likely to spend than conservative ones.
+- **Political objectives** will affect spending with liberal governments more likely to spend than conservative ones.

+###### 4. Net exports (X-M) is caluculated as the value of exports (X) minus the value of imports (M).
+Rxports are domextically produced goods and services that are sod in oeverseals markets that generated an inflow of money into the domestic economy.
+Inports are goods and services produces overseas and sold in domestic markets that generate and outflow of money form the domestic economy.

+Determains of net exports:
+- **Economic growth in overseas markets** will lead to higher demand for a country's exports as forgign households have more income to spend/ **Economic gorwth in domestic markets** will lead to higher demand for imports form overseas.
+- A fall (depreciation) in the **exchange rate** (the value of the domestic currency becomes cheaper relative to other currencies) will make exports relatively cheaper and imports relitiely more expensive.
+A rise (appreciation) will make exports relatively more expensive and imoirts relatively cheaper.
+- Countries with larger manufacturing sectors (China, Germany, Japan) will have more **trading strength** while countries with waker manufactiring sectors tend to have negative net export values.